 It’s easy to fall into the trap of thinking ‘That will never happen to me’, and there is a chance that you’ll never have to deal with a shooter on the premises.
 When the safety of your staff and guests are at risk, is that a chance you want to take?

 One of the best things that you can do to increase safety and security in your building is to work with trained professionals.
-Aside from providing aid in times of crisis, our Chicago security guards can identify areas that may pose a safety risk in the future.
+Aside from providing aid in times of crisis, our security guard services in Chicago can identify areas that may pose a safety risk in the future.
 Our guards undergo comprehensive training for all manner of emergencies and are there to help when you need it most, but ideally, they’re going to make sure you don’t need it at all.
 Contact Extrity today to learn more about how we can make your property safer for everyone.